Josef Stritzko (1861–1908)

 After Leopold's departure Josef had been joined on 17 December 1872 by a new partner, Anton Stritzko,¹ who had been running his own shop nearby at Franz-Josefs Quai 35 for some years, and he assumed full control of the firm after Josef senior's death in c.1878.
 So far nothing has been uncovered that explains the changes within the firm, but it remained in Anton Stritzko's hands until early 1907.
 At about 17:30 on 1 March a shot was fired in the Stephansdom, and Anton was found, wounded, by a member of the Cathedral staff who took charge of his revolver.
 The wound, to his right hand, was not serious, and Stritzko explained that he had stopped at the Cathedral to hear prayers while taking his weapon to a gunsmith for repairs, and while there it had accidentally discharged: he vigorously denied that this had been a failed suicide attempt.² However on 6 March press reports that Jos.
 Stritzko & Co. was insolvent were widely published,³ and, after attempts to negotiate a rescue package failed, bankruptcy proceedings were commenced.
 At an early stage there were concerns for Anton Stritzko's mental health and by 9 March he had been committed to the psychiatric department of the Allgemeinen Krankenhaus after a second suicide attempt.⁴ The firm's collapse was widely attributed to a failure to modernise its fabrics, designs, marketing and management practices, though the role of money lenders was also mentioned.⁵ One result of the process was that the business was acquired by Josef Rummel's Nachfolger in early May 1907;⁶ the bankrupcy proceedings were eventually concluded on 26 August 1909.⁷

-Essentially this narrative fits with other accounts – though his mother died of tuberculosis when he was only eight – and refers to a number of works (and genres) that do not figure on other contemporary lists of his output.
+Essentially this narrative fits with other accounts – although his mother died of tuberculosis when he was only eight – and it usefully refers to a number of works (and genres) that do not figure on other contemporary lists of his output.
 Another, rather more detailed, biography appeared three years later (DKMZ 20/3 (1 February 1893), 33 [click on the date to view the original article]):

 This article – which was clearly written with Strizko's cooperation, if not active encouragement – was accompanied by a short song, Das Veilchen, to a text by Vincenz Zusner, printed (as were all the periodical's music supplements at this time) by Jos.
 Eberle & Co.
 It is possible that the work dates from Stritzko's student years, as the Zusner prize – for settings of the poet's rather pallid verse – was an annual award at the Vienna Conservatoire offering a cash prize that attracted a number of budding but impoverished composers (including Mahler) who might not otherwise have looked at Zusner's poetry.
 The decision to feature the composer in this way may not have been disinterested: by this date the periodical had been taken over by the firm of Rebay & Robitschek, one of the publishers of Stritzko's music.